rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 Therefore, not only a multitude of networking, routing and load balancing capabilities are available per vSphere Namespace but also a Zero-Trust approach which is applied to every workload running inside a vSphere Namespace.

-This is IMO an absolut great and tereffic benefit and demonstrates the deep integration of three awesome solutions.
+This is IMO an absolut tereffic benefit and demonstrates the deep integration of three awesome solutions.

 I'm beginning with the communication from the Envoy Pod running in namespace `svc-contour-domain-c8` to the Hackazon Pod running in namespace `ns-hackazon-app`.